saiganeshT/machine-learning/Computer Vision/Helmet Detection/ReadMe.md

 ### Implementation steps

 1. Setting all dependencies and files required
-    1) Installing:
+    1. Installing:
-    a) Protocol buffers (for model serialization)
+        1. Protocol buffers (for model serialization)
-    b) Cocoapi (necessary for TensorFlow Object Detection API)
+        2. Cocoapi (necessary for TensorFlow Object Detection API)
-    c) TensorFlow Object Detection API (contains pre-trained models and helper functions)
+        3. TensorFlow Object Detection API (contains pre-trained models and helper functions)

-    2) Downloading:
+    2. Downloading:
-        a) Helmet detection dataset
+        1. Helmet detection dataset
-        b) Scripts to split, transform, train, and validate our models
+        2. Scripts to split, transform, train, and validate our models
-        c) Configuration files for our models
+        3. Configuration files for our models

-    3) Moving and extracting:
+    3. Moving and extracting:
-        a) All downloaded files and scripts to appropriate locations
+        1. All downloaded files and scripts to appropriate locations

 2. Setting the workspace
-    1) Setting up directories that contain:
+    1. Setting up directories that contain:
-        a) Data
+        1. Data
-        b) Models
+        2. Models
-        c) Pre-trained models
+        3. Pre-trained models
-        d) Checkpoints
+        4. Checkpoints
-    2) Splitting data into different sets
+    2. Splitting data into different sets
-    3) Transforming images and annotations to TFRecords
+    3. Transforming images and annotations to TFRecords
-    4) Splitting large TFRecords into smaller ones that fit into the RAM
+    4. Splitting large TFRecords into smaller ones that fit into the RAM
-    5) Moving downloaded configuration files to their respective directories
+    5. Moving downloaded configuration files to their respective directories

 3. Training and validation
-    1) Running training scripts for both Faster R-CNN and SSD models
+    1. Running training scripts for both Faster R-CNN and SSD models
-    2) Running and stopping validation scripts for both models
+    2. Running and stopping validation scripts for both models
-    3) Visualizing the results in TensorBoard
+    3. Visualizing the results in TensorBoard

 ### Sample Predictions